AriFordsham/GHCWiki/welcome.md

 As always, all contributors are encouraged to help review proposed changes.
 If you are unfamiliar with GitLab's review interface please see GitLab's user documentation [1].
-Here are a few quick highlights for those who haven't used GitLab but are familiar with GitHub:
+Here are a few quick highlights for those who are familiar with GitHub but haven't yet used GitLab:

  * As with GitHub, GitLab supports both inline and out-of-line comments.